Welding Table Top Thickness Guide: 1/4

 When evaluating tables, ask about:

 For precision and heavy manufacturing operations, equipment specifications matter as much as the steel thickness itself.
 T.R.
-Wigglesworth Machinery Co. has supplied welding tables and fabricating equipment to aerospace, defense, and heavy manufacturing shops since 1935.
+Wigglesworth Machinery Company has supplied welding tables and fabricating equipment to heavy manufacturing shops since 1935 and expanded to aerospace and defense industries since then.
 Contact them to discuss specifications matched to your workload.

 Conclusion